 Under PEDP4 focus is given on Disaster Risk Reduction (DRR) and Education in Emergencies (EiE).
 The Bangladesh primary education system is one of the largest education systems in the world.
-It is expected that through this sub-component of PEDP4 this large number of student will get formal knowledge to of disaster risk reduction and disaster management.
+It is expected that through this sub-component of PEDP4 this large number of student will get formal knowledge of disaster risk reduction and disaster management.
 In the long run country will have skilled manpower in the disaster management in disaster prone country.
-Beside this, in the vulnerable locations (Cyclone, tornedo, flood, riverbank erosion, landslide, earthquake etc.) school infrastructures will be prepared considering the regional natural/ climatic hazards, introducing innovative climate resilient infrastructures.
+Beside this, in the vulnerable locations (Cyclone, tornedo, flood, riverbank erosion, landslide, earthquake etc.) school infrastructures will be prepared considering the regional natural/ climatic hazards, introducing innovative disaster and climate resilient infrastructures in the project areas.